A Central Cup of Joe

-Joe Coffee is a great go-to coffee shop where the product is excellent, and—wait for it—the service isn't snooty!
-The company prides itself on hospitality, is family-owned, and provides a well needed dose of caffeine after a long day wandering through the busy streets of Manhattan.
-It's also an old-school approach to a coffeehouse (that means cash-only, and no WIFI)—a great place to relax, reflect, or catch up with a friend.
+Joe is reliable coffee choice where the product is excellent and the service isn't snooty.
+The company prides itself on hospitality, is owned by a local family, and provides a much-needed dose of caffeine after a long day wandering through the streets of Manhattan.
+It's also an old-school approach to a coffeehouse (that means cash-only, and no WiFi)—a great place to relax, reflect, or catch up with a friend.
 There are about a dozen locations, from the Upper West Side to the West Village, including one inside Grand Central Terminal.

 Sipping a Cup of Joe in the Heart of the West Village